 Google Drive uses a similar playback engine to YouTube, so is a great alternative for hosting videos, especially if you're wanting to control access.

-However, a less risky way to get a transcript is to simply play the sound of what you're wanting to transcribe through your microphone and into a Google Doc to use the transcription service in Google Docs.
+A far safer way to get a transcript is to simply play the sound of what you're wanting to transcribe through your microphone and into a Google Doc to use the transcription service in Google Docs.
 It's an inelegant method but it just about works!

 If you've got the Office 365 version of Word, you could do the same thing using Home > Voice > Dictate.
 Again it will only work through the microphone, and the dictation will periodically time out.